Miles Franklin: “Brent of Bin Bin,” My Career Goes Bung, and More

 Even her prize-winning chronicle novel, All That Swagger (1936), was compared adversely to the “Brent” series by some critics – a point in which she has not failed to note.
 This is not the place to attempt an exhaustive inquiry into the relationship, nor to comment on the implications, but is it not conceivable that the paragraph quoted might have some significance?
 But perhaps Sybylla alone could provide the answer!

 My Career Goes Bung is, as the author says, “an irrefutable period piece … equally as autobiographical as my first printed piece; no more, no less.”
-Sybylla tells how she secretly wrote the manuscript of My Brilliant Career, submitted it to “our greatest Australian author” (Henry Lawson wrote the preface to My Brilliant Career) and how some time later she was astonished to receive “six presentation copies” of the book from the overseas publisher.
+Sybylla tells how she secretly wrote the manuscript of My Brilliant Career, submitted it to “our greatest Australian author” — that was Henry Lawson, who wrote the preface to My Brilliant Career.
+Some time later she was astonished to receive “six presentation copies” of the book from the overseas publisher.

 There is much lively humor (and some delicious satire) in this little book, an intense love of country, an intolerance of all forms of humbug and “un-Australian” attitudes.
 The manuscript of My Career Goes Bung, rescued from the depths of an old trunk, was designed as a “corrective” to the earlier work.
 What faults there are may be attributed to the inexperience of this high-spirited and rebellious 20-year-old bush girl writing in the early part of the century.